paradoxxo1/CssGlobalExamples/README.md

 14. **Rain Effect**
     Description: Create a rain effect with CSS.

+15. **Mouse Tracking Button**
+   Description: An interactive button that follows the mouse cursor.

+16. **Smoke Text Effect**
+   Description: Apply a smoke effect to text elements.

+17. **Admin Panel**
+   Description: Add visual effects to the username, password, and login button in an admin panel.

+18. **Rainbow Loading Button**
+   Description: Create a loading button with rainbow-colored animations.

+19. **Magic Business Card**
+   Description: A magical business card with a LinkedIn link embedded within.

 The examples here do not belong to me.
 They are just examples that are seen around the world and that I have practiced by making the sample designs understandable at a basic level.
 I don't own the copyright :)